 Our Wild Approach to Sales and Marketing: Just Be The Best

-Most accessibility companies want to get you on a demo call.
-Send you follow-up emails.
-Get you into their sales funnel.
+Most accessibility companies want to get you on a demo call, send follow-up emails, and funnel you through their sales process.

 We don’t do any of that.

 No demos.
 No follow-ups after quotes.
 No Accessible.org outreach.
-And 99% of our stuff is free, no email required.
+And 99% of our resources are free with no email required.

-And even for the ones that have merit – our choice is simple: do we spend time chasing clients and writing accessibility newsletter emails, or do we provide excellent quality services and create the best content on digital accessibility and compliance in the world?
+We simply don’t buy into conventional marketing and sales tactics.
+Even for the ones that work, our choice is straightforward: do we spend time chasing clients and writing accessibility newsletter emails, or do we provide excellent services and create the best digital accessibility content in the world?

 We chose the latter.